vsmenon/ton80/README.md

 modified to experiment with DDC.
 DDC doesn't fit easily into the main Ton80 runner.
 Instead, I've added a web entrypoint for DDC (which also makes it easy to use Chrome profiling tools).

-This will only work with recent versions of `pub` that support DDC.
+It uses the new `package:build` to drive DDC.

 Make sure the version of DDC / the SDK that you want to test is first on your path (e.g., your built `dart-sdk/bin` directory).

 ```
 > pub get
-> pub serve
+> dart tool/build.dart
 ```

 and navigate to: